 Thinkific has multiple themes and customization features that allow you to create truly unique course pages instantly.

-You also get drip scheduling and a wide range of native integrations with a lot of useful tools and apps.
+You also get drip scheduling and a wide range of native integrations with many useful tools and apps.

 The platform also has features that enable multitasking so you can cater to a more diverse group of users.

-It’s the clear winner in the category of customizing student experiences.
+It’s the clear winner in the category of customizing your school in this Customization category of Thinkific vs. Teachable.

 6. Student Experience and Retention Tools

-As a course creator, you obviously want to create the best experience possible for your students.
+You want to create the best experience possible for your students as a course creator.

-Satisfied students will rave to others, and they themselves will return to learn more from you.
+Satisfied students will rave to others and return to learn more from you and offer excellent testimonials.

 Ultimately, offering a great student experience will help you achieve your marketing and sales objectives.

-On Thinkific’s platform, you get course welcome and completion emails that allow you to create custom emails for each course so you can welcome your students in a unique way.
+On Thinkific’s platform, you get course welcome and completion emails that allow you to create custom emails for each course so you can uniquely welcome your students.

 You can also send completion emails to congratulate your students upon completing the course.

-With Thinkific, you can show your own URL, which helps to provide a seamless experience for your visitors and students.
+On this Teachable vs. Thinkific, we see how with Thinkific, you can show your own URL, which helps provide a seamless experience for your visitors and students.

-Yet another helpful feature that is helpful in creating a phenomenal student experience is the mobile access feature.
+Yet another helpful feature that helps create a phenomenal student experience is the mobile access feature.

 The entire Thinkific platform is designed to be fully mobile responsive.
-This allows your students to transition seamlessly between desktop devices and mobile devices with complete access, as well as progress tracking within the course.
+This allows students to transition seamlessly between desktop and mobile devices with complete access and progress tracking within the course.

 Furthermore, Thinkific offers language translation into over 30 languages which means you can deliver your courses to foreign students wherever they are.

-You also get a custom student dashboard that allows you to fully customize your student sign-in experience.
+You also get a custom student dashboard to fully customize your student sign-in experience.
 This includes videos, custom pages, and content that only your course members can see.

 With this feature, you can turn your Thinkific website into a full-fledged membership portal.